 Visiting a Washington Island Park?

-New in 2022, Washington Island requires all visitors to their city parks to have a Park Pass.
+Washington Island requires all visitors to their city parks to have a Park Pass.
 The fee is used to help support maintaining the parks.

 The cost is $5 per person.
 The park covers admission to the following parks: Gislason Beach, Heritage Trail, Jill J.J.
 Jorgenson Memorial Park, Jackson Harbor Ridges, and Carlin’s Point entrance of the Ridges, Little Lake, Mountain Tower, People’s Park, Sand Dunes Park, and School House Beach.